N26: History

 Founded in August 2013 by Valentin Stalf and Maximilian Tayenthal as a fintech startup under the name Papayer GmbH, N26 initially offered a prepaid Mastercard financial management solution aimed at teenagers, which was launched in February 2014.
-During an interview with Business Insider later that year, the founders said that their service represented a niche market after receiving many inquiries regarding the availability of a similar service for adults.
-Subsequently, after securing €2 million in seed funding during June 2014, they changed their name to Number26 and discontinued the teenage finance service to work on a broader transaction account service for general use.
+After securing €2 million in seed funding in June 2014, the company changed its name to Number26 and discontinued the teenage finance product to launch a general-purpose transaction account.

 N26 launched their banking product on October 20, 2014, in a private beta.
 Shortly after launch, they received €10 million in a Series A round, at which point the service has been available in Germany and Austria.
 During their initial operations, N26 did not hold a banking license; instead, it provided an interface to a backend provided by Wirecard.
 In July 2016, it re-branded as N26 Bank, after receiving a banking license they applied for 9 months prior by the German regulator BaFin.
 The company stated that they will start operating on their own infrastructure in autumn that year.
 At this point, they had over 200,000 customers.

-In June 2016, N26 terminated a number of customer accounts.
-The company said that reasons for these closures included suspected money laundering and excessive ATM withdrawals, with some customers making 15 to 30 withdrawals per month.
-N26 explained that while it offered free withdrawals, it incurred a cost of up to €2 per withdrawal in Germany, and that the volume of withdrawals by some users created a financial burden that could not be sustained across its customer base.
+In June 2016, N26 terminated a number of customer accounts, citing suspected money laundering and cost of high-volume ATM withdrawals.
 The same month, N26 raised $40 million in a Series B round.

 When N26 started asking customers to transfer their accounts to the bank's own infrastructure in November 2016, customers had to get a new account IBAN.
 Accounts previously held by Wirecard would be terminated.
 However, many customers reported issues during account migration, with many issues to get in touch with their customer support.
 N26 apologized and was transparent about what happened, saying they were overwhelmed by a large amount of customer support queries, even after initial preparation.
 However, they did not comment on other reported issues such as funds going missing and other software bugs.